 16 HOW DO I UNSUBSCRIBE FROM A CMU BULLETIN?

 Simple.
-At the bottom of every CMU bulletin you will see two hyperlinks that say ‘SafeUnsubscribe’.
+At the bottom of every CMU bulletin you will see a link that says ‘SafeUnsubscribe’.
 Simply click on one of these links.
 You will be taken to a web page where you can unsubscribe.

 If you want to unsubscribe from ALL UnLimited Media email bulletins, just click ‘save changes’ on this form.